 Although software tools aren’t as nearly expensive as hardware, they still require a considerable amount of money.
 Prices of software programs can vary, depending on what you’re looking for.
 The market is filled with programs and software tools that make a 3D artist’s job much easier.

 If you’re a student, there’s a big chance your school or university bought a specially licensed version for educational purposes.
 Therefore, you’ll probably get access to these programs over your institution.
-That allows you to experiment with different programs and find the ones you like working with the most.
+Additionally, a student loan may cover the cost of the software as well, depending on how vital it is to your degree program.
+Either way, that allows you to experiment with different programs and find the ones you like working with the most.

 Once you launch your career as an architecture 3D artist, you’ll know which software tools to purchase.
 However, if you’re self-taught, you’ll need to make this choice more carefully.
 Most of these programs offer trial versions, and there are many reviews and tutorials you can take a look at.